department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 #### FDC Program

-Under the FDC program, we’ll take care of these:
+Under the FDC program, we’ll take care of the evidence gathering listed here.
+We'll:

 * Request relevant records that you identify and authorize us to get from a federal facility, like a VA medical center
 * Schedule a health exam or get a medical opinion for you, if we decide we need it for your claim